Data-Driven Model Order Reduction of Nonlinear Systems with Noisy Data: Introduction

 While MOR techniques provide effective means for formally synthesizing controllers for high-dimensional systems, the existing literature typically relies on the availability of a \emph{precise model} of the original system.
 However, such models in applications are often unavailable or too complex to be of any use.
 To address this issue, the corresponding literature suggests two distinct perspectives.
-The first approach is to tackle the problem through \emph{indirect} data-driven methods.
-Within this framework, the data gathered from the high-dimensional systems is utilized to derive models using system identification techniques, followed by leveraging model-based approaches to construct the associated ROMs.
+The first approach is to tackle the problem employing \emph{indirect} data-driven methods.
+Within this framework, the data gathered from high-dimensional systems is utilized to derive models using system identification techniques, followed by leveraging model-based approaches to construct the associated ROMs.
 Nevertheless, even if identifying a high-dimensional system and obtaining a valid model is feasible, model-based techniques can still pose computational challenges for constructing ROMs, particularly for systems with complex nonlinear dynamics~\cite{kerschen2006past,hou2013model}.
-On the contrary, the second perspective addresses the problem by utilizing \emph{direct} data-driven approaches, in which the intermediate step of identifying the system is circumvented, and the ROMs can be constructed in a single step~\cite{dorfler2022bridging}.
+On the contrary, the second perspective, to which our framework belongs, addresses the problem by adapting \emph{direct} data-driven approaches, in which the intermediate step of identifying the system is circumvented, and the ROMs can be constructed in a single step~\cite{dorfler2022bridging}.